Zentheon/music-organizing/README.md

 A naming script for Picard that makes extensive use of MusicBrainz IDs.
 Requires the "Additional Artist Variables" plugin to be installed `(Options > Options... > Plugins)`

-Filenames which are too long get automatically truncated with fairly conservative defaults (~260).
+Filenames which are too long get automatically truncated with fairly conservative defaults (~260 characters).
 If you wish to raise (or lower) the limits then simply adjust the values after the `$len` functions accordingly.

 [Direct link](https://github.com/Zentheon/music-organizing/blob/main/Naming-with-MBIDs.ptsp)